gem-coop/gem.coop/content/fellowship.md

 A. Yes!
 We will publish a page annually with the list of winning projects which you can link in your README, for example.

 Q. Can I apply if I don't own the project I want to work on?
 A. You should clearly document that the project is interested in mentoring you or accepting your completed work.
 Like any open source contribution, it's best if you open an issue and discuss it with the team.

 Q. Can I apply if I am an individual?
 A. These fellowships are intended for individuals, so yes!

 Q. Can I apply if I live outside the United States?
 A. Yes, but we need to be able to pay you somehow.
 If your proposal is accepted, we'll be in touch regarding payment.
 If there are payment concerns, please note any issues in your proposal.

+Q. Who's deciding?
+A. Mike Perham, David Rodrígeuz, Josef Šimánek, Martin Emde, and Ellen Marie Dash are the five who will judge.
+All are long-time open source contributors to the Ruby community.